 The Town is highly urbanised with the few remaining natural areas within the Town considered to be of high biodiversity value.
-The natural areas of environmental significance within the Town include the Swan River, the Ashfield Flats, Bindaring Park/Pickering Park and Bennett Brook.
+The natural areas of environmental significance within the Town include the Swan River, the Ashfield Flats, Bindaring Park/ Pickering Park, Bennett Brook, Success Hill and Jubilee Reserve.
 These areas provide essential habitat for flora and fauna within the urban environment.
 Activities which occur in proximity to them can impact upon the health and function of their ecological communities.
 Therefore, managing the environmental impact of land uses within the Town is essential to conserving and protecting the Town's water resources.

 The threats to natural areas within urban areas include erosion, disease, clearing for development, bushfire, high nutrients, pollution and weed invasion.
-To conserve its natural areas, the Town has a number of environmental policies, plans and procedures in place, including weed management, revegetation programs, water monitoring and a water sensitive urban design local planning policy.
+To conserve its natural areas, the Town has a number of environmental policies, plans and procedures in place, including weed management, revegetation programs and water monitoring.